When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Model and Preliminaries

 \subsection{Model Mismatch in Realistic Network Scenarios}

-Given the aforementioned assumptions made by the defenses, is there any model mismatch phenomenon between the assumed and realistic scenarios?
-I.e., is the statistical or other characteristics for each node at different timeslots maintained unchanged?
+Given assumptions made by existing defenses against Byzantine attacks, the question is whether there is any model mismatch phenomenon between the assumed and actual (real-world) scenarios, i.e., whether the statistical properties and other measures like pattern and reputation for each node will differ, or not.
 We explore the model mismatch phenomenon both in spatial and temporal dimensions.

 Two datasets are used in our exploration.
-One is collected over 13 TV white space channels at 5282 locations in Atlanta metropolitan area \cite{saeed2017local}.
-The other one is collected by us using 5 USRP N210s \cite{ettus2005usrp} to collect signal strengths at 5 different locations on 22 channels over a 20 $\times$ 20 $km^2$ urban region for a 100-hour period.
+The first one is a public dataset collected from 5282 different locations in Atlanta metropolitan area over 13 TV white space channels \cite{saeed2017local}.
+We use the dataset to explore the model mismatch phenomenon in spatial dimension.
+The other one is collected from a time period of 100 hours over 22 channels, 5 different locations were sensed over a 20 $\times$ 20 km$^2$ urban region.
+We use USRP N210 \cite{ettus2005usrp} as the sensor.
+This dataset is used to evaluate the model mismatch phenomenon in temporal dimension.

-The signal strengths for one TV channel at different locations from the dataset of \cite{saeed2017local} in Fig.~\ref{Fig:model_mismatch}(a) illustrates that the sensed signal strengths can be highly related to the location of sensing.
-Further, we use our dataset to show probability distributions of the TV white space signal strengths at 5 locations in Fig.~\ref{Fig:model_mismatch}(b).
-It is easy to observe in Fig.~\ref{Fig:model_mismatch}(b) that locations C and E have the lowest signal strength while location B has the highest signal strength of one TV channel.
+The model mismatch phenomenon in spatial dimension is illustrated in Fig.~\ref{Fig:model_mismatch}(a) and Fig.~\ref{Fig:model_mismatch}(b).
+Fig.~\ref{Fig:model_mismatch}(a) shows the signal strengths for one TV channel (randomly chosen from 13 channels) over 5282 different locations.
+The signal strength varies from -45dBm to -100dBm.
+Fig.~\ref{Fig:model_mismatch}(b) shows the probability distribution in terms of signal strengths of 5 locations from our collected dataset.
+It is obvious that locations C and E have the lowest signal strength while location B has the highest signal strength for the given channel.

-We then measure how the signal strength varies over time.
-The 100-hour dataset is divided into 5 continuous 20-hour sub-datasets.
-The probability distributions of the signal strengths for each sub-dataset are plotted in Fig.~\ref{Fig:model_mismatch}(c), we can see that as time goes by, the probability distribution changes over different sub-datasets.
-This indicates that a statistical or data model built for one time period will indeed change for another time period.
+The model mismatch phenomenon in temporal dimension is shown in Fig.~\ref{Fig:model_mismatch}(c).
+The 100-hour dataset is divided into 5 sub-datasets, each of which includes 20 hours of the data.
+The probability distributions of the signal strengths for each sub-dataset (averaged over 22 channels) are plotted in Fig.~\ref{Fig:model_mismatch}(c), which shows that the probability distribution changes over different sub-datasets.
+This observation indicates that a statistical or data model built for one time period changes for another time period.